MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sfu/storage-firmware-update-driver.md

 - The device must not fail I/O during the download phase and shall continue serving I/O.

-For additional details, see the Windows device COMPAT requirements for NVMe: [Device.Storage.ControllerDrive.NVMe - sections 5.7 and 5.8](https://partner.microsoft.com/dashboard/collaborate/packages/7840).
+For more information, see the Windows device COMPAT requirements for Device.Storage.ControllerDrive.NVMe - sections 5.7 and 5.8, located in the Components and Peripherals.pdf available in the [WHCP_Documents_Windows 11, version 24H2.zip](https://go.microsoft.com/fwlink/?linkid=2272281) download file.

-> [!NOTE]
-> The above link requires a valid account on the [Microsoft Collaborate](https://developer.microsoft.com/dashboard/collaborate/) portal.

 ## SCSI identifiers for NVMe storage disk drives